gergitokusse/To-Do-list/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project...
+If you like this project you can give us star.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>